 The used file transfer protocol is SFTP.

-In SFTP transactions, the payment gateway acts as the server, and the merchant website as the client.
+In SFTP transactions, the payment gateway plays the role of the server, and the merchant website acts as the client.

 The access to the directory where the files will be stored is protected by the username/password combination that was sent to you when the service was first used.

-The files uploaded by the merchant to the FTP server or generated by the payment gateway are compressed after 7 days.
+The files uploaded by the Merchant to the SFTP server or generated by the payment gateway are automatically compressed 7 days after their upload date.

 The .gz extension is added to the filename.